autostructure/puppetlabs-image_build/README.md

   --image-name STRING            - The name of the resulting image --image-user STRING            - Specify a user to be used to run the
                                    container process
-  --[no-]inventory               - Enable or disable the generation of an
-                                   inventory file at /inventory.json --labels KEY=VALUE             - A set of labels to be applied to the resulting image --maintainer STRING            - Name and email address for the maintainer of
+  --labels KEY=VALUE             - A set of labels to be applied to the
+                                   resulting image
+  --maintainer STRING            - Name and email address for the maintainer of